Five Low Fire Base Clear Glazes: What is the Best Strategy?

 Notes

-*A well known clear for low temperature, especially terra cotta.
+A well-known clear for low temperature, especially terra cotta.
 Sources often caution against applying too thickly to avoid clouding.
-We found the same issue.
-Many use this this as an alternative to Worthington Clear.
-Its thermal expansion is considerably higher.

 Increasing thermal expansion (to fight shivering) requires increasing the Frit 3134 at the expense of 3195.
 But its boron is just as high.
-Frit 3110 would be a better choice, a small change would be needed to increase expansion and it has low boron.
+Frit 3110 would be a better choice.

 This has a high kaolin content.
 This could cause crawling and drying cracks.
-If Frit 3124 were used instead (it supplies Al2O3 and 3134 does not), less kaolin could be employed.
+If Frit 3124 were used instead (it supplies Al2O3 and 3134 does not), less kaolin would be needed.

 Pictures